LaunchCode-Education-Archived/csharp-web-development/src/chapters/data-types/data-types.rst

 that reference types are handled differently in essential and important ways in a lot of different situations.

+.. index:: ! boxing, ! unboxing

+Boxing
+^^^^^^

+As we mention above, all types in C# are treated as objects.
+Even value types.
+This can be accomplished through processes called boxing and unboxing.
+Converting from a value type to a reference type is called **boxing**, and the reverse process (reference to value) is called **unboxing**.
+C# is known as a unified type system because it implicitly boxes values types to be treated as objects.

 Check Your Understanding
 -------------------------